Thesoul20/.tmux/how2use.md

 And then move this repo to the correct path such as ~ and  ~/.config/tmux .

 At least run the command to source the configures as `tmux source ~/.config/tmux/tmux.conf` .

+To install the plugins to save the session during shutdown , you should to uncomment the lines within tmux.conf.local of tqm manager and then `tmux source ~/.config/tmux/tmux.conf`